 Make sure to do the movements slowly, gently, and with close attention to what you feel as you move.

-Easy Movement of the Right Wrist and Fingers
+Easy Movement for the Right Wrist and Fingers

 When you’re ready, below is the movement lesson turning to the other side.

-Easy Movement of the Left Wrist and Fingers
+Easy Movement for the Left Wrist and Fingers